 It seems that every other weekend or so, my husband gets it in his head that we NEED something from Costco.
 A part of me seizes up inside because carts and samples and hot dogs and toys and clothes and so many things for the kids to ask for and so many places for them to get lost!
 Another part of me knows that I CANNOT send my husband alone because he will come home with a new TV, 96 beers, a giant tool chest, a squatty potty 2-pack and a gallon of potato salad.
 He will spend $800 and will not get the paper towels we were going for in the first place.

 One might think, take a page from Jaymi’s playbook!
 Divide and conquer!!
 Check things off your list, girl!
 And I admit, that sounds good.
 But somewhere along the line we got into the habit of just being together all weekend.
 Even if that means five of us strolling through Costco trying not to lose each other.
 And for me, after five days of braving the day to day parenting alone, I want to attach to Chad like a barnacle and have him there to help deal with any tantrums, freakouts, blowouts, accidents, or injuries.

-So most Saturdays, after our family breakfast, we drive through the car wash (another family favorite) and then head to Costco.
-We’ve gotten it down to a bit of a science, so here’s what works for us – including a couple tips I KNOW you’ll love!!
+So most Saturdays, after our family breakfast, we drive through the car wash (another family favorite) and then head to Costco with two kids (or more) in tow.
+We’ve gotten it down to a bit of a science, so here’s what works for us – including a couple tips for shopping at Costco with kids that I KNOW you’ll love!!